synopsys-sig/synopsys-extension/README.md

 # Synopsys Security Scan - Coverity Cloud Deployment with Thin Client

-At this time, Synopsys Security Scan only supports the Coverity thin client/cloud deployment model, which removes the need for a large footprint installation in your Agent.
+At this time, Synopsys Security Scan only supports the Coverity thin client/cloud deployment model, which removes the need for a large footprint installation in your agent.

 Before running Coverity using the Synopsys Security Scan, ensure the appropriate `project` and `stream` are set in your Coverity Connect server environment.